 Like most diseases, your substance use disorder didn’t develop overnight, which means that a solid road to recovery will involve several different treatments to address both your addiction and your dependency.
 One of the most effective tools for addressing the addiction side of the equation is cognitive behavioral therapy (CBT).

-As part of our extensive recovery program, Dr. Daniel Headrick and our team of addiction specialists here at Tres Vistas Recovery encourage using every tool available to beat your addiction, including CBT.
+As part of our extensive recovery program, our team of addiction specialists here at Tres Vistas Recovery encourages using every tool available to beat your addiction, including CBT.

 To give you a better idea about how CBT can help you regain control over your life, here are three ways this therapy can help.